 Cost?
 It varies, but mostly £10 to £30 per hour

-Citizen Maths - A free online course for people who already have a good basic understanding of maths who want to improve their problem solving skills.
-Ideal if you are at Level 1 or 2 (Level 2 is roughly equivalent to an A* to C GCSE grade) and want to refresh your skills or learn more.
-Watch this short video for an introduction to Citizen Maths.
+Citizen Maths - This is a free online course for people who already have a good basic understanding of maths to improve their problem solving skills.
+If you are already at Gold (roughly equivalent to an A* to C GCSE grade), and want to learn more then this could be for you – try the questionnaire at Citizen Maths.

 Maths Everywhere – An app with some useful everyday tools plus videos explaining the maths behind them and exercises to explore further.
 Available as an app for download or web-based version: Maths Everywhere.

 Khan Academy – The leading adult online learning site in the world, this innovative option from California offers the chance to learn with videos, exercises and even tutor interaction.
 All your progress is nicely tracked and you earn badges as you progress: Khan Academy.

 BBC Skillswise – A wealth of great videos, exercise and quizzes from the BBC’s vast array of resources.
 This site is free to use and is continuing to be improved: Skillswise.

 Conquer Maths – This excellent website covers levels from primary school to A Level.
 You complete a test which highlights key areas to work on, and then watch a video lesson, followed by an exercise.
 The website does cost money to use, but the first lesson of each topic can be accessed for free.
 Conquer Maths.